PowerPointLabs/PowerPointLabs-Website/_docs/crop-lab.md

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_22.png" width="700">

-To do so, select all the pictures which you would like to crop using `ctrl+click`.
+To do so, select all the pictures which you would like to crop using `ctrl-click`.

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_23.png" width="700">